jsconfjp/awesome-tokyo/README.md

 This year our event will be in [3331 - Arts Chiyoda](https://goo.gl/maps/RMeTkrxaAyjkZhRn7).

-## Surroundings
+## ☉ Surroundings

-We prepared a map this year that contains a lot of layers.
-Hotels, Restaurants, Activities, you should find all you might need around the area.
-So please have a closer look: [→ 🗺](https://drive.google.com/open?id=1EHjtxICBFoB_QKSJC9fPTEi-AP2wm_Hl&usp=sharing)
+We prepared a map this year that contains a lot of layers. **Hotels**, Restaurants, Activities, and more that might interest you in the area.
+Please have a closer look: [→ 🗺](https://drive.google.com/open?id=1EHjtxICBFoB_QKSJC9fPTEi-AP2wm_Hl&usp=sharing)

+## 🔆 Important Tips

++ **Book Ahead!** - Booking hotels in Tokyo at the last minute can be challenging.
+Plan early to ensure you have a place to stay.
++ **Have a Visa!** - By japanese law, you need to be able to identify yourself at all times with a passport and you need to have a valid visa.
+When in please, carry your passport on you safely.
+More info about your visa: http://www.mofa.go.jp/j_info/visit/visa/
++ **Have Cash!** - Foreign credit cards are problematic at many ATM's and sometimes at shops. _(ATMs at "7/11" convenience stores usually work)_ Having backup-cash with makes things easier.
++ **No tipping!** - There is no tipping in any situation in Japan _(cabs, restaurants, personal care, etc.)_
++ **Power adapters!** - Japan has 100V! plugs that resembler North american plugs. ([more info](https://www.japan-guide.com/e/e2225.html)).

+## 🚕 🚅 🚲 Transport

+Japan-Guide did an awesome job explaining the transport system in Tokyo: [→ more here](https://www.japan-guide.com/e/e2017.html)

+### 🌤 Weather & 🧥 Clothes

+Average November/December weather in Tokyo<br/>
+**High** - 13 C, 55.4 F<br/>
+**Low** - 4 C, 39.2 F

+November and December are pretty cool, but usually not that rainy.
+Please bring warm clothes.
+If you need an umbrella you can buy one at most convenience stores for 500-600 yen.
+Some traditional hotels _(Ryokan)_ are for authenticity purpose not well insulated and it can be quite chill in the rooms.

-## Mobile Wifi/SIM
+## 📱 Mobile Wifi/SIM

 Japan has a strong mobile internet network, and for tourist use it is possible to get both tourist SIM cards as well as rent mobile Wifi boxes.
 You can either pick up at the airport and/or preorder it to be sent to your Hotel.